patils-dev/SmartWatchApplication/README.md

 # SmartWatchApplication

-This is a smart watch application which display time as well as we can listen music and there is also facility of stopwatch.
+This is a onlinw web application which shows view of smartwatch and also it will do some basic functionalities of smartwatch such as display time,playing music,timer,stopwatch etc. I have used HTML, CSS, Bootstrap in this application.

 ## Preview